ashpect/lib_manage/README.md

-# mvc-lecture
+# Library_Management_System

-> Basic application with MVC architecture
+> Application to help manage all users, admins and issue/return requests along with the fines administered for a library

 ## Setup